Iowa Student Loan private student loans review

 Iowa Student Loan is a nonprofit corporation that aims to help residents of the Hawkeye State have more access to higher education.
 Founded in 1979, this Des Moines-based lender has funded nearly 400,000 student loans.
 While it’s a self-funded organization, the governor of Iowa appoints its board of directors.

-See how it stacks up to the competition with our guide to student loans.
+See how this lender stacks up to the competition with our guide to student loans.